a-flyleaf/ygbtdm/cast/gary/index.md

 %}

 ## height/build
-- About mid-height among the main 8, top of the lower half
+- About mid-height among the main 8, skewing ever so slightly into the shorter half
 - More visible fat than muscle, but not afraid to throw his weight around
 - Squarish with the corners rounded off